hannobraun/rum/README.md

 ## Limitations

 As you can see, currently the Rust program is very basic, kind of a proto-"Hello, World".
-The reasons for this is that currently, only programs that don't require any kind of Rust library (including std) will run.
+The reason for this is that currently, only programs that don't require any kind of Rust library (including std) will run.
 Trying to write an actual "Hello, World" (i.e. using a string) already requires the std.